Automating security questionnaire intake

 Evaluating AI agent's success

-Unfortunately, I was let go before I could see if we accomplished our goals.
+Unfortunately, I moved on before I could see if we accomplished our goals.

 However, we launched our early-access in 7 weeks.
 We also successfully implemented the AI agent for a publicly traded enterprise software company after getting buy-in.
 The agent was successfully triaging requests.

-Unfortunately, I was let go before I could see if we accomplished our goals.
+Unfortunately, I moved on before I could see if we accomplished our goals.

 However, we launched our early-access in 7 weeks.
 We also successfully implemented the AI agent for a publicly traded enterprise software company after getting buy-in.
 The agent was successfully triaging requests.